rabbitstack/fibratus/CONTRIBUTING.md

 #### Make

 Fibratus includes a [`make.bat`](/make.bat) in the root of the repo.
 The `bat` script mimics the [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html) execution workflow.
-Running `make` will produce the Fibratus binary with all build flags enabled.
+Running `make` will produce the Fibratus binary and place it inside `cmd\fibratus` directory.
 Refer to the `make.bat` file for a list of available tasks.

 #### Code Style